There are two ways to look at a literature class: as a content-based class or as a process-based class.

 There are several problems with this approach to literature.
 For one thing, important works of literature are being written all the time, and instructors tend to stick with what they know best, so the culture moves forward, leaving the classroom behind.
 Eventually, the literature classroom becomes a dusty museum of things that used to be vital and thrilling but are no longer of the moment.
 It is in danger of becoming a history of literature course, one that gets bogged down with supplemental readings to help the student reconstruct the original context so that they can get a dim view of what made the literature vital in the first place, or, like many history courses, condenses the last 50 years of history into the last week of class because it runs out of time.
 Helping us to reconstruct the lived reality of the past is, indeed, one of the great benefits of literature, but this is not the course most students expect when they sign up for Intro to Lit, and it is a course I would teach much differently.

 So, rather than attempting to get students to absorb “culture” by saturating them with an ever-expanding canon of the best and brightest in the world of literature, I hope to introduce students to some tools and concepts they can use to understand and appreciate the literature they may already love on a higher level of complexity.
 I have done this by choosing examples of contemporary literature that have moved me, and which are also superior examples of the various forms of literature moving the culture today: plays, poems, short stories, novels, graphic novels and film.
 Also, I have found that using a theme for the class keeps me from getting overwhelmed by choice and creates moments of serendipitous communication between the texts as we discuss them in class.
-My theme this quarter is Transformation: What changes and stays the same in a character arc.
+My theme this quarter is Through the Woods: The Transformative Nature of Facing the Unknown.
 While it is not important that you know this to enjoy the literature, and we may never reference this idea directly in class, I hope that we find connections between our primary texts this quarter that will increase their meaning in surprising ways and perhaps deepen our understanding of this idea.

 The short stories and poems will not be quite as diverse simply because, in an attempt to keep costs down, I did not want to assign an anthology, so I am sticking with texts that are easily accessible on the web, which I hope in most cases means that they are in the public domain.
 Also, these shorter pieces may not always have been chosen with our theme in mind, since they will sometimes be used to help illuminate a particular literary technique.
 Poetry and short story writing are still very vital and exciting forms of literature, and I encourage students to seek out some contemporary examples, but the stories and poems I have chosen from our past are also rich and masterfully crafted, so they will be ideal for introducing sophisticated narrative and figurative techniques in a concentrated package.